rhdunn/flite/README.md

 and documentation for building synthetic voices.
 However, flite itself does not require either of these systems to compile and run.

-This is the first beta release of the code, although the system is basically functional it is not complete.
-An example voice is included but deserves much more work.

 The core Flite library was developed by [Alan W. Black](mailto:awb@cs.cmu.edu) (mostly in his so-called spare time) while employed in the Language Technologies Institute at Carnegie Mellon University.
 The name